-(3) No candidate shall be considered for the award of the degree until the lapse of four sessions in the case of a pass candidate or six sessions in the case of an honours candidate.
+(4) No candidate shall be considered for the award of the degree until the lapse of four sessions in the case of a pass candidate or six sessions in the case of an honours candidate.

-(4) The progress of a candidate shall be reviewed annually by the Committee and as a result of such review the Committee may terminate the candidature or take such other action as it considers appropriate.
+Recommendation for (5) The progress of a candidate shall be reviewed annually by the Committee and as a Admission to Degree (5) The progress of a candidate shall be reviewed annually by the Committee and as a result of such review the Committee may terminate the candidature or take such other action as it considers appropriate.

-- Recommendation for admission to Degree4.
-Consequent upon consideration of the candidate's results in the course assessment, the Committee shall recommend to the Professorial Board whether the candidate may be admitted to the degree. - Fees 5.
-An approved candidate shall pay such fees as may be determined by the Council from time to time.
+4. Having considered the candidate's results in the prescribed course of study the Committee shall recommend whether the candidate may be admitted to the degree.